joshkunz/soundrip/readme.md

 # -g flag

 On track pages it downloads the track plus any additonal 'reccomended' tracks.
-On artist pages it will basicall download any tracks you see.
+On artist pages it will download any tracks you see.
 But best of all, on 'set' pages it will download the entire set (basically an album)

 # Installation